 MSc Teaching Assistant Scheme

-Every year, our Teaching Assistant Scheme enables MSc students in the Department of Physics to earn while they study, providing teaching support to undergraduate students.
-The Teaching Assistant Scheme is open to students on all Physics MSc programmes.
+Every year, our Teaching Assistant Scheme enables students on our physics MSc programmes to earn while they study, providing teaching support to undergraduate students.

 The Scheme is open to students on all MSc programmes in physics: